stellaaash/EPROM/Zabbix.md

 ___
 The Zabbix Agent 2 also **supports passive and active checking**.
 It runs as a daemon on [[Unix]]-likes, but as a standalone process on [[Windows]] (though it can also be run as a [[Service]] if wanted).
+### Installing and configuring
+#### Linux
+You install the Zabbix Agent 2 on Debian/Ubuntu systems by **adding the repo's key and source**.
+Configuration file located at `/etc/zabbix/zabbix_agent2.conf`.
+You'll want to set the Zabbix server [[IP address]], [[Hostname]] directive matching the host config in the server, and [[ListenPort]] directive specifying the agent listening port.
+Enable and start the agent service using systemctl commands, then check proper operation by checking service status and reviewing log files at `/var/log/zabbix/`.
+You can check network connectivity using [[telnet]] and [[nc]] commands to verify that the agent can talk to the Zabbix server.
+#### Windows
+Download the appropriate installer **from the official website**.
+Run the installer **with admin privileges** and follow the installation.
+The installer provides options for service installation and basic configuration during the setup process.
+After installing, you'll want to do some more configuration by modifying the `zabbix_agent2.conf` file in the installation directory.
+That is usually located in `C:\Program Files\Zabbix Agent 2\`.
+The same parameters are relevant as the Linux installation.
+After config is done, restart the Zabbix Agent service through the Windows Services console or command line.
+Check if your installation works by checking the Windows Event Log for Zabbix Agent entries and testing network connectivity to the server.
+You might need to configure the Windows Firewall to allow agent communication.
 ## Proxy
 **A process that collects data from Agents on behalf of the Server, and then sends that data to it.**
 Deploying a proxy is optional, but very useful for cases where a lot of Agents have to report to the Server, potentially overwhelming with individual requests.